chef/chef-web-docs/chef_master/source/install_dk.rst

 #.
 Identify the Chef server type: hosted or on-premises
 #.
 Review the prerequisites
 #.
-Select the omnibus installer for the desired platform
-#.
-Run the omnibus installer
+Download and run the ChefDK installer
 #.
 Set the system Ruby
 #.
 Install git
 #.
 Set up the chef-repo